-The ToolHolderWizard is operated in the same way as the FixtureWizards: (see "Operating FixtureWizard" on page 358)
+The ToolHolderWizard is operated in the same way as the FixtureWizard: (see "Operating FixtureWizard" on page 361)

-Removing a tool holder
+Removing a tool carrier

-If you remove a tool holder, the TNC no longer monitors it, even if it is still in the spindle
+If you remove a tool carrier, the TNC no longer monitors it, even if it is still in the spindle!

-▶ Delete the name of the tool holder from the KINEMATICS column in the tool table (TOOL.T).
+▶ Delete the name of the tool carrier from the KINEMATIC column in the tool table (TOOL.T).

-11.5 Global Program Settings (Software Option)
+11.5 Global Program Settings (software option)